How to Decorate with Gray Wood Floors (Without Making the Room Feel Cold or Flat)

 This article contains affiliate links.

 Gray wood floors are very common these days, but they don’t scream cozy.
-Today I’m going to help you readers solve this exact problem by walking you through a simple, step-by-step method that makes gray floors blend into a warm, layered, and cohesive room.
+I’m going to walk you through a simple, step-by-step method that helps make gray floors blend into a warm and layered room.

 Step 1: Start with a Rug That Includes Gray (and Colors You Love)